David Edgar (swimmer): 1972 Olympics

-Edgar represented the United States at the 1972 Summer Olympics in Munich, Germany, where he received a gold medal in the 4×100-meter freestyle relay.
-He received another gold medal in 4×100-meter freestyle relay at the 1971 Pan American Games in Cali, Colombia.
+Travelling with the team, he represented the United States at the 1972 Summer Olympics in Munich, Germany, receiving a gold medal in the 4×100-meter freestyle relay, setting a time of 3:26.42, while swimming with the team of John Murphy, Jerry Heidenreich, Mark Spitz, Dave Fairbank, and Gary Conelly.

+He received another gold medal in 4×100-meter freestyle relay at the 1971 Pan American Games in Cali, Colombia with the team of Steve Genter, Jerry Heidenreich, and the non-Olympian Frank Heckl.
 He set two world records during his career, both in the 4×100-meter freestyle relay.

+Besides his Olympic gold, he was on a winning 4×100 metre freestyle relay team (with Steve Genter, Jerry Heidenreich, and the non-Olympian Frank Heckl) at the 1971 Pan American Games.

+In 1998, he was the married father of three children, and working as a businessman and life insurance agent in Fort Lauderdale.

 Edgar was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1996.